atantos/TextAssociations.jl/README.md

 With added advantages of:

 - Being fully programmable and extensible
-- Integration with Julia's ecosystem
+- Integration with `Julia`'s ecosystem
 - Support for custom metrics
 - Ability to process streaming data
 - Modern parallel computing capabilities